 - 🍸 Where to Drink – Central Saloon, Smith Tower Observatory Bar, Flatstick Pub-Pioneer Square

 - 🎟️ Top Attractions – Seattle Underground Tour, Klondike Gold Rush National Historical Park, T-Mobile Park, Lumen Field, Smith Tower

-Capitol Hill is hands down one of the best neighborhoods to stay in for people looking for a place that’s vibrant, diverse, and culturally rich.
+Capitol Hill is hands down one of the best areas to stay in Seattle for people looking for a place that’s vibrant, diverse, and culturally rich.
 It’s a hot spot for the LGBTQ members of the community and has a distinct counterculture vibe.

 Gentrification has affected it significantly over time, but community leaders continue to fight for its authenticity as it morphs and changes.
 The northern end is a bit sleepier but with many cute shops, cafes, and parks, and the main stretch around the Pike/Pine Corridor is full of the best bars and gay clubs in Seattle.

 Along with Belltown, Capitol Hill is another great place to stay in Seattle for nightlife.
 Outdoor lovers can unwind in Volunteer Park, which is home to both the Seattle Asian Art Museum and a breathtaking Conservatory.
 For a real local treat, be sure to spend hours in Elliot Bay Bookstore and sample the goods at the famous Molly Moon’s Ice Cream.

 Pros of Staying in Capitol Hill Neighborhood: